scp-labs/CVEs/README.md

-# S.C.P Labs, CVE Proof-of-Concept Exploits
+# S.C.P CVE Proof-of-Concept Exploits

 ### A collection of proof-of-concept exploit scripts written by the SCP Laboratory Security Research Team that were awarded for various CVEs.